leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/2sternbergtof_temporal_ordering_framework_sternberg.md

 ---
-UID: "2SternbergTOF"
-Title: "Temporal Ordering Framework"
-Author: "Sternberg"
+Author: Sternberg
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: TIME
 Prima-Forma:
-  - "fluus"
+- fluus
-  - "time"
+- time
-DIR: "TIME"
-Summary: "Temporal ordering refers to the sequence in which the events are presented in the narrative: analepsis and prolepsis "
+Summary: 'Temporal ordering refers to the sequence in which the events are presented in the narrative: analepsis and prolepsis '
+Title: Temporal Ordering Framework
+UID: 2SternbergTOF
 ---
 ### Title: **Sternberg's Temporal Ordering Framework**

 - **Temporal Ordering**: